-I started as a disc jockey in Huntington and Fort Wayne Indiana in 1979 and was first on the air in Indy when I was a teenager on Q95 in 1982.
-I also began doing voiceovers and corporate narrations in the early 80s and still do them today for places like Family Leisure (in Indy and around the country), Unique Home Solutions, and dozens of companies who use me on non-broadcast productions.
-I also represent companies specifically as endorser, such as spots I do now for LeafGuard on various radio stations.
-You’ve heard me during dolphin shows at the Indianapolis Zoo, and I may have hosted some banquet or fundraiser you’ve attended over the years.
+There wasn’t anyone advising that you “brand yourself” when I started paulpoteet.com in 1998.
+I was the first Indy media type to plant a flag on the web.
+I just thought it would be a good idea to own my name and my presence online.”Mister Weatherman” started at the Huntington North High School radio station, and learned enough to start getting paychecks as a disc jockey in Huntington and Fort Wayne Indiana in 1979.
+I was first on the air in Indy as a teenager on Q95 in 1982.
+I also began doing voiceovers and corporate narrations in the early 80s and still do them today for places like Family Leisure (in Indy and around the country), and dozens of companies who use me on non-broadcast productions.
+I also represent companies specifically as endorser, such as We Grow Hair Indy.
+You may have heard me on some training video your company made you watch, and I may have hosted some banquet or fundraiser you’ve attended over the years.